Feds targeted adoptee from South Korea because of crimes | Metro News

 Share via Email

-SALEM, Ore. — A man who was adopted as a 3-year-old from South Korea almost four decades ago and flown to America is in detention awaiting deportation because of "the severity of his criminal history," U.S. Immigration and Customs Enforcement said on Monday.
+SALEM, Ore. — A man who was adopted as a 3-year-old from South Korea almost four decades ago and flown to America is in detention awaiting deportation because of "the severity of his criminal history," U.S. Immigration and Customs Enforcement said.

 Adam Crapser was ordered deported last week back to a country that is completely alien to him.
 No one sought U.S. citizenship for him as he grew up in America, abandoned by one adoptive family, thrown into the foster care system and winding up with abusive parents.
 The lack of citizenship made him liable for deportation, especially after he built a criminal record.